-You want to know who they are, where they are, what they're doing, what they used to do, how well they're doing, and if they pose a threat to your business.
+You want to know who they are, where they are, what they're doing, what they used to do, how well they're doing, and if they threaten your business.
 This also helps you identify gaps in your strategy.
-Also, find out what networks they're on, how big their audience is, how often they post, how much engagement they get, and what they’re good at and not so good at.
+Also, find out what networks they're on, how big their audience is, how often they post, how much engagement they get, and what they're good at and not so good at.
 Do they pose a competitive threat to you?

 7. Know what's being said on social media.